 Bee stings contain formic acid and are acidic in nature, these stings can be neutralized by applying a base like baking soda.

-To prevent coagulation of latex
+To prevent coagulation of the latex

 In the rubber industry, ammonia solution, NH4OH, is used to prevent the coagulation of latex because ammonia solution, NH4OH, can neutralize the acid (lactic acid) produced by bacteria in the latex.